luccaseabracruz/my_client_base/README.md

 ### Starting backend

-    This project uses node and postgreSQL.
-So, it is important to check if you already have these programs intalled on your machine.

     1. Create a SQL database through PostgreSQL using your terminal:
         $ psql
         $ CREATE DATABASE <your_db_name>;

-    2. Fork this repository to your Github

-    3. Clone the forked repository on your machine.
-        $ git clone <ssh_key>

-    4. On your terminal:
+    2. On your terminal:
         $ cd ./backend (to enter the backend folder)
         $ npm install (to install all the dependencies)

-    5. Populate the .env file with your the required information and run this command:
+    3. Populate the .env file with your the required information and run this command:
         $ npm run dev (to check if it is running properly)

-    6. Migrate all the existent migrations with the following command:
+    4. Migrate all the existent migrations with the following command:
         $ npm run typeorm migration:run -- -d src/data-source

-    7. Enter the Local url link provided in the frontend terminal with cntrl + click, register your account and enjoy the app.
+    5. Enter the Local url link provided in the frontend terminal with cntrl + click, register your account and enjoy the app.

     OBS: remember to run the backend and frontend simutaneously.